 December 31: New Year's Eve

-A direct flight to Guatemala from Europe is only available from Madrid on Iberia.
-Otherwise your best bet is to connect via US hubs on a US airline (see below).
+From Europe: A direct flight to Guatemala from Europe is only available from Madrid on Iberia.

 Some travellers will arrive overland.
 There are several routes through Mexico, the best being along the Carretera Interamericana (Pan-American Highway) through Oaxaca and San Cristóbal de las Casas to the border crossing at La Mesilla, and on to the western highlands and Huehuetenango.
 There are also several border crossings into Peten via Tenosique and El Naranjo, Frontera Corozal and Bethel.
 Alternatively, there are a number of entry and exit points south - the Carretera Interamericana exits towards Santa Ana in El Salvador and the point of entry into Honduras is via Esquipulas or Copan.

-Guatemala has no passenger trains and only the rich few can afford cars, so nearly everybody travels by fume-filled, overcrowded and very colourful 'chicken buses'.
-Westerners tend to travel most by tourist shuttles and the odd internal flight, but it's worth taking a chicken bus at least once for an authentic experience of Guatemala.
+Tourists tend to travel most by shuttles and the odd internal flight, but it's worth taking a 'chicken bus' at least once for an authentic experience of Guatemala.

-Bikes are quite common in Guatemala, and cycling is a popular sport.
-Chicken buses will carry bikes on the roof, most towns have a repair shop, and it's a great way to see the country if you have the energy to climb through the highlands.
+BY BIKE: Chicken buses will carry bikes on the roof, most towns have a repair shop, and it's a great way to see the country if you have the energy to climb through the highlands.
 You can rent bikes in Antigua and Panajachel.
-Motorbikes are less common and locating parts and mechanical expertise can be a problem.
-You can rent them in Guatemala City, Panajachel and Antigua.

 Citizens of Europe, North America and Australasia only need a valid passport for a stay up to 3 months.
 Passport holders from a few countries, like South Africa, also need a tourist card available at the point of entry.
 Most African and Asian citizens need a visa.